amfournda/DF-Lazy-Newb-Pack/README.md

-Lazy Newb Pack Linux V0.40.04
+Lazy Newb Pack Linux V0.40.05
 -------------

-I have assembled a small package to get people started on linux using the LNP interface and Dwarf Therapist updated to v0.40.04.
-Again a Huge thanks to [kiryl](https://github.com/splintermind/Dwarf-Therapist/pull/26) for doing a same day as release push!
+I have assembled a small package to get people started on linux using the LNP interface and Dwarf Therapist updated to v0.40.05.
+Again a Huge thanks to kiryl,